Zero-Waste and Eco-Friendly Dining

 Additionally, the campus was featured in the Boston Globe for being one of the first to feature organic, fair trade coffees.
 Organic and fair trade coffees are now widely available all over campus.

-UMass Boston has a reuseable cup discount and has vastly expanded its local, vegetarian, and global cuisine offerings.
+UMass Boston has a reusable cup discount and has vastly expanded its local, vegetarian, and global cuisine offerings.

 UMass Boston also hosts Campus Kitchens, which participates in food recycling, hunger relief, and nutritional information programs.